wearhaus/wordpress/README.md

 On the File Manager, go to themes.
 Delete the entire wearhaus theme folder.

-Zip the locally hosted them files.
+Zip the locally hosted theme files.

 Go to the Wordpress Dashboard of the blog.